tdj28/blog/content/en/blog/post/tech/ml/wiggle_while_you_work/index.md

 summary: Dealing with low fps video can make re-identification of individuals between frames more difficult as the potential targets tend to "jump" between frames in a way that throws off trackers.
 Here, I show how applying a Gaussian jitter or wiggle to artificially increase the fps of the video can improve tracking.
 ---

 In the realm of computer vision, dealing with low-frame-rate (FPS) video presents unique challenges, especially when attempting to maintain consistent object tracking.
-One approach involves applying small, random shifts to each frame artificially generate higher FPS video.
+One approach involves applying small, random shifts to each frame in order to artificially generate higher FPS video.

-Here I take a look at the `supervision` implementation of ByteTrack.
+Here I take a look at how introducing this wiggle can improve detection identification/tracking in low FPS video (detections via YOLO, tracking via the `supervision` implementation of ByteTrack).
 ByteTrack is an efficient tracking algorithm designed for multi-object tracking (MOT).
 It builds on top of the popular SORT (Simple Online and Realtime Tracking) and DeepSORT algorithms

 ### Method